Chicago Marriage Visa Lawyer

 Marriage Visa Application Process: A Step-by-Step Guide

-Here are the basic steps involved in securing a marriage-based green card, or permanent resident card.
+Here are the basic steps involved in securing a marriage-based green card for your foreign spouse.

-- Submit form I-130.
-As the sponsoring spouse, you must file Form I-130, Petition for Alien Relative, with U.S. Citizenship and Immigration Services (USCIS).
-Doing so establishes your relationship and initiates the application process.
+As the sponsoring spouse, you will file Form I-130 with USCIS.
+This petition establishes your relationship and initiates the application process.
+Processing times vary, but approval generally takes several months.

-- Schedule a biometrics appointment and visa interview.
-Next, your spouse must attend a biometrics appointment and an interview, if one is required.
+Next, the foreign spouse may have to attend a biometrics appointment and an interview.
 The interview is designed to assess the validity of the marriage and the general authenticity of the relationship.

 Overcoming Challenges for Marriage Visa Success